Medina (singer): 2019–2021: New singles, Det Bliver Altid Forår

 Medina has released several new singles (featuring a single with the band Zookeeper's).
-In the first half of 2020 she released a new live album titled Det Bliver Altid Forår, the album includes several of her most famous Danish singles recorded and performed amidst a live audience, prior to the outbreak of COVID-19.
-She also married her partner in mid 2020.
-In July 2020 Medina announced via social media that new music was coming, leading to speculation that she would be releasing a new album, it is set to include multiple languages, a first for Medina.
+In the first half of 2020, she released a new live album titled Det Bliver Altid Forår, the album includes several of her most famous Danish singles recorded and performed amidst a live audience, prior to the outbreak of COVID-19.
+She also married her partner in mid-2020.
+In July 2020, Medina announced via social media that new music was coming, leading to speculation that she would be releasing a new album.
+It is set to include multiple languages, a first for Medina.
 However, it has not been confirmed by Medina whether those rumours are true.
-Medina's new album is set to have a more urban, and EDM sound compared to her previous studio albums.
+Medina's new album is set to have a more urban and EDM sound compared to her previous studio albums.

-In the latter half of 2020 Medina would go onto release several new singles, mostly in Danish, including several Danish covers from the new season of "Toppen Af Poppen" (Danish TV Show), where she makes a return for the new season of the show.
+In the latter half of 2020, Medina would go on to release several new singles, mostly in Danish, including several Danish covers from the new season of "Toppen Af Poppen" (Danish TV Show), where she made a return for the new season of the show.